k-bx/k-bx.github.io/articles/propositions-as-types-missing-links.md

 **Unions, Intersections.
 Finite and Infinite.** The first thing that you see when you study Topology is that a Topology has a property involving Unions and Intersections, and not just that, but they're also finite and infinite.

-First, let's deal with infinite ones.
+First, let's deal with finite ones.
 They are well-known in Type Theory and are represented as a Sum type ("or") and a Product type ("and").
 So:

 ```agda
 -- This is a Union of A and B: A ⊎ B